oymotion/SynchroniSDKPython/README.md

     pass

 def on_power_changed(sensor, power):
-    # callback for get battery level of device, power from 0 - 100, -1 is invalid
+    # callback for get battery level of device, power from 0 - 100
+    # (invalid -1 readings are never reported here; getBatteryLevel() may
+    # still return -1 when no valid reading is available yet)
+    # the reported value is stabilized with a hysteresis band (±2%): it only
+    # changes when a new reading differs from the current value by 2 or more,
+    # so ±1 jitter is filtered while real drain/charge trends are still tracked
     pass

 def on_data_callback(sensor, data):